QuarticCat/yacis/README.md

 ### Comments

-Comments are start with `--`.
+Comments start with `--`.
 For example:

 ```
 -- This is a comment.